sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 ## Project Overview

 Marketing teams invest heavily in campaigns, but understanding whether those campaigns actually generate profitable results is a major business challenge.

-This project analyses marketing campaign performance and financial outcomes to uncover insights related to revenue generation, profitability, and marketing efficiency.
+This project analyzes marketing campaign performance and financial outcomes to uncover insights related to revenue generation, profitability, and marketing efficiency.

 The analysis combines Python-based data cleaning with Power BI dashboards to transform raw marketing and financial data into actionable business insights.